mtumilowicz/hibernate-natural-id/README.md

 # manual
 1. Put `@NaturalId` annotation over attributes in entity
-1. We have two possibilities:
+1. We have three possibilities:
     * only one attribute with `@NaturalId`, then load entity using:
         ```
         Book book = session.bySimpleNaturalId(Book.class)